biomedisa/biomedisa/README/ubuntu_deeplearning.md

 ```

 #### Install TensorFlow or PyTorch
-- Choose one of the following frameworks:
+- Choose one of the following frameworks.
+PyTorch currently lacks support for auto-cropping and multi-GPU training:

 TensorFlow (NVIDIA/CUDA):
 ```